Changzhouli3309/ProjectChatApp/README.md

 a android app for chat with Firebase account and database

-#Test
+# Test
 Account for test:

-Email: tester(1-3)@test.com
+Email: tester(1-3)@test.com \
-Password: 123456
+Password: 123456 \

-or you can make new account with registration
+or you can make new account with registration.